 - Stimulate learning: Humans, in general, have a fascinating ability to acquire new skills.
 Studies suggest that playing action video games may support a child’s ability to learn new tasks and skills (6).

 - Sharpened visuospatial skills: Research shows that games provide visual stimuli that could help sharpen a child’s visual and spatial skills (4).
 The visuospatial skill is one of the necessary cognitive skills needed for movement, depth, distance perception, and spatial navigationiXAbility to accurately track changes in position and orientation to reach a goal or destination. .

-- Enhanced eye-hand coordination: Sharp visuospatial skills and swift eye-hand coordination are requisites for playing several fast-paced action games.
+- Enhanced eye-hand coordination: Sharp visuospatial skills and swift hand-eye coordination are requisites for playing several fast-paced action games.
 Playing video games might help improve a child’s eye-hand coordination in the long-term (7).

 - Strategic planning and management of resources: Playing video games can enhance communication skills, as many games necessitate teamwork and collaboration.
-Furthermore, studies suggest that simulation games could help encourage frugal utilization of given resources.
-Learning this skill can help a child stay organized through proper management of time and resources, such as toys and pocket money.
+Furthermore, studies suggest that simulation games could foster the prudent use of available resources.
+This skill can help a child stay organized through effective resources (such as toys and pocket money) and time management.

 - Increased health awareness: A recent study showed that video games clubbed with fitness coaching and a step tracker helped overweight children lose excess weight, lower blood pressure, cholesterol, and increase physical activity (8).
 Video games can encourage self-care skills, which, in turn, could improve a child’s physical and mental well-being.